Frequently Asked Questions

 The new question has been cognitively tested to make it as widely accessible as possible.
 However, providers are encouraged to add text or graphics to the question to make it easier for patients to respond where appropriate.
 NHS England provides examples of easy read, British Sign Language and foreign language versions but providers should also feel free to develop their own.
 We would be happy to receive examples and make them available online to other providers.

 We know that the free-text feedback is the most important part of the FFT.
-The requirement to ask at least one free-text question alongside the mandatory question is not changing.
+There is a requirement to ask at least one free-text question alongside the mandatory question.

 Providers are encouraged to use free-text questions that work for them and their patients, for example seeking feedback on something that has been identified as needing further examination.

 During our development project, we tested several free-text questions.
-We found the following pair of questions were well understood and encouraged good quality feedback:
+We found the following questions were well understood and encouraged good quality feedback:

 • Please can you tell us why you gave your answer?